bootstrapworld/curriculum/lessons/bar-and-pie-charts/langs/en-us/slides.md

 - How many inputs are in its @vocab{Domain}?
 - In the Interactions Area, type `pie-chart(animals-table, "legs")` and hit "Enter".
 What happens?

 <!--

 -->
 ---
-{layout="Launch"}
+{layout="LaunchR"}
-# Launch
+# Pie and Bar Charts

 @left{@image{images/legsp.png,"A pie chart showing how many animals have each number of legs" ,300}}

 Hovering over a pie slice reveals the label, as well as the count and the percentage of the whole.
-In this example we see that there is 1 animal with 0 legs, representing 3.1% of the population.{style="font-size:14pt"}
+In this example we see that there is 1 animal with 0 legs, representing 3.1% of the population.

 We can also resize the window by dragging its borders.
-This allows us to experiment with the data before closing the window and generating the final, non-interactive image.{style="font-size:14pt"}
+This allows us to experiment with the data before closing the window and generating the final, non-interactive image.

 <!--

 -->
 ---
 {layout="Launch"}
-# Launch
+# Pie and Bar Charts

 `pie-chart` consumes a Table of data, along with the _name of a *categorical* column you want to display_.
-The computer counts the number of times that each value appears.{style="font-size:14pt"}
+The computer counts the number of times that each value appears.

-Then it draws a slice for each value, with the size being the percentage of cells with that value.{style="font-size:14pt"}
+Then it draws a slice for each value, with the size being the percentage of cells with that value.

-This pie chart shows the distribution of the number of `legs` across the shelter.{style="font-size:14pt"}
+This pie chart shows the distribution of the number of `legs` across the shelter.

-Can you make a pie chart for the `sex` column?{style="font-size:14pt"}
+Can you make a pie chart for the `sex` column?

 <!--
 When students make a display of the `sex` of the animals, they will see that some animals are male, some are female and some are hermaphrodites.
 We use the descriptor _sex_ rather than _gender_ because sex refers to biology, whereas gender refers to identity.
 Hermaphrodite is the biological term for animals that carry eggs & produce sperm (nearly 1/3 of the non-insect animal species on the planet!).
 Plants that produce pollen & ovules are also hermaphrodites.
 While the term was previously used by the medical community to describe intersex people or people who identify as transgender or gender non-binary, it is not biologically accurate.
 Humans are not able to produce both viable eggs and sperm, so "hermaphrodite" is no longer considered an acceptable term to apply to people.